-The Sandberg Geomaterials Department has its own in-house Hitachi SU 3500 scanning electron microscope (SEM) fitted with a state of the art Oxford Instruments energy dispersive X-Ray microanalysis system and X-Max X-ray detector capable of light element detection.
-The equipment is supervised by staff with over 30 years’ experience in SEM and associated petrographic/analytical techniques.
+The Sandberg Geomaterials Department has its own in-house Hitachi SU 3500 scanning electron microscope (SEM) fitted with a state-of-the-art Oxford Instruments energy dispersive X-Ray microanalysis system and X-Max X-ray detector capable of light element detection.
+The equipment is supervised by staff with over 30 years’ of experience in SEM and associated petrographic/analytical techniques.
 Sandberg is UKAS accredited for the SEM analysis of concrete and crushed rock fill.

 Typical X-ray spectrum from a GGBS particle in concrete.
 Spot chemical analysis measuring about 0.01mm in diameter.

-The SEM is fitted with a backscattered electron detector that can be used to provide images of samples that show variation in chemical composition.
-Materials containing elements with a high atomic mass, such as iron, appear brighter d electron images than materials containing elements with predominantly low atomic masses, such as magnesium or carbon.
+The SEM is fitted with a backscattered electron detector that can be used to provide images of samples that show variations in chemical composition.
+Materials containing elements with a high atomic mass, such as iron, appear brighter in electron images than materials containing elements with predominantly low atomic masses, such as magnesium or carbon.

 Chemical analysis / X-ray Microanalysis

 The Oxford Instruments INCA analysis system, coupled with an X-Max 50 dry X-ray detector, allows for the simultaneous analysis of multiple elements and can provide a cost-effective solution to establishing general information about the chemical composition.
 A typical analysis would commence with the identification of the elements present, which are then analysed simultaneously and expressed as either elements or oxides.

 The ability to undertake chemical analyses is indispensable for most types of SEM-based analysis.
 With the Sandberg SEM, it is possible to make spot chemical analysis of particles as small as 1 µm (0.001mm) in diameter.
 Much larger areas of up to 4mm x 4mm can also be analysed.
 X-ray mapping can be used to show the spatial distribution of elements.